 Pediatric Palliative Care

-Sunflower Pediatric Palliative Care
+Sunflower Pediatric Supportive Care

 When parents find themselves faced with the serious illness of their child, difficult days, months and sometimes years can be filled with anxiety and sadness.
-Hospice & Community Care’s Sunflower Program offers specialized pediatric palliative care to provide comfort and support during this most challenging time.
+Hospice & Community Care’s Sunflower Supportive Care offers specialized pediatric palliative care to provide comfort and support during this most challenging time.
 Pediatric palliative care can be provided together with curative treatment, providing optimal comfort and symptom management during active treatment.